CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/Syslog-Set-and-Unset-Commands.md

 ## nv set service syslog \<vrf-id\> server \<server-id\> protocol

 Configures the protocol you want to use to transmit syslog data.
-You can specify wither UDP or TCP.
+You can specify either UDP or TCP.

 ### Command Syntax